insujang/insujang.github.io/_posts/2020-02-13-programming-kubernetes-crd.md

 An event entry is added by our custom controller `testresource-controller` with line 89.
 This is not necessary (so that it is not illustrated in the diagram), but would be helpful for cluster managers to see what happens in this object by the custom controller.

-`Recorder` is initiated as follows:
+`Recorder` is initialized as follows:

 ```go
 import (